How to Color Beautiful Faces

 Skin Around the Eye

 When coloring the skin around the eye, the inside corner of the eye should be lighter.
-Also, there should be a soft shadow under the eye.
+Additionally, a soft shadow should be applied under the eye.
 It doesn’t need to be more than a smear.
 Note that in the picture from the contact lens company, the shadow is a light purple.
 What’s her skin tone?

 Visit my Coloring Eyes Pinterest board for more examples and tips on coloring eyes.